 Children living in high-poverty areas is the percentage of children under age 18 who live in census tracts where the poverty rates of the total population are 30% or more.
-In 2020, a family of two adults and two children lived in poverty if the family's annual income fell below \$26,246.
+In 2023, a family of two adults and two children lived in poverty if the family's annual income fell below \$30,900.
 The data are based on income received in the 12 months prior to the survey.
 SOURCE: U.S. Census Bureau, American Community Survey.

 Teen births per 1,000 is the number of births to teenagers ages 15 to 19 per 1,000 females in this age group.
-Data reflect the mother's place of residence, rather than the place of the birth.
+Data reflect the mother's place of residence, not the place where the birth occurred.
 SOURCES: Birth statistics: Centers for Disease Control and Prevention, National Center for Health Statistics, Vital Statistics.
 Population statistics: U.S. Census Bureau, Population Estimates.